 Telemedicine allows you to communicate with your healthcare provider without physically going to an office.
 By doing this, you would communicate using real-time video-chat, text messaging, emailing, and video and phone calls.
-It’s a great way to diagnose common illnesses in an effort to get medicine, like antibiotics, to patients faster.
+It’s a great way to diagnose common illnesses to get medicine, like antibiotics, to patients faster.

 While this is a great method to diagnose routine illnesses, less common illnesses still typically require a visit to a local facility.
-Physicians can’t diagnose or be sure of many illnesses through technology because they may need to run some lab tests before they know exactly what is ailing the patient.
+Physicians can’t diagnose many illnesses through technology because they may need to run some lab tests before knowing exactly what is ailing the patient.

 Different Types of Telemedicine

 There are different types of telemedicine based on the care you need.
 Let’s take a look at each type of telemedicine to see what type of treatment each is right for:

 - Interactive medicine: This is known as “live telemedicine,” where physicians and patients communicate in real-time, like video calls.
 This is what most people think of when they talk about telemedicine.

 - Remote patient monitoring: This provides Caregivers who monitor patients who use mobile medical equipment the ability to collect data on important stats such as blood pressure, blood sugar levels, or more.